geudde/attic-chest/pages/13.reference/01.porden/docs.md

-" My friends," he said, " in toil and danger prov'd,
+My friends,he said, in toil and danger prov'd,
-" Still faithful found, respected and belov'd,
+Still faithful found, respected and belov'd,
 M Time urges on; attend your king's request,
-" And by your actions be your zeal exprest.
+And by your actions be your zeal exprest.

-" When next the morning sun illumes the tide, 480
+When next the morning sun illumes the tide, 480
-" Here will the spell conduct our destin'd bride.
+Here will the spell conduct our destin'd bride.
-" Great were the shame, if we, in war's alarms,
+Great were the shame, if we, in war's alarms,
-" Forgot the homage due to beauty's charms;
+Forgot the homage due to beauty's charms;
-" Then be our court in all its pomp array 'd,
+Then be our court in all its pomp array 'd,
-" Let tilts and tourneys greet the chosen maid;
+Let tilts and tourneys greet the chosen maid;
-" Such splendour in your arms and dress be seen,
+Such splendour in your arms and dress be seen,
-" As fits the welcome of your future queen;
+As fits the welcome of your future queen;
-" And let our nymphs with care and homage sweet,
+And let our nymphs with care and homage sweet,
-" The lovely wanderer as a sister greet,
+The lovely wanderer as a sister greet,
-" By every kind attention smooth the change 490
+By every kind attention smooth the change 490

-" To realms unknown, and modes and manners strange.
+To realms unknown, and modes and manners strange.
-" Nor unattended must the damsel come
+Nor unattended must the damsel come
-" To this subaqueous clime, her future home;
+To this subaqueous clime, her future home;
-" Let Cuma, and Lymnocharis the fair,
+Let Cuma, and Lymnocharis the fair,
-" With speed to Albion's chalky strand repair,
+With speed to Albion's chalky strand repair,
-" There Potamos, Plemura, Clydon wait,
+There Potamos, Plemura, Clydon wait,
-" To guide her passage to her subject state."
+To guide her passage to her subject state."